hashicorp/hcp-terraform-operator/docs/api-reference.md

 Workspace to execute the module.
-Either 'ID' or 'Name' must be specified.
+Only one of the fields `ID` or `Name` is allowed.

 _Appears in:_
 - [ModuleSpec](#modulespec)